-- The Blue Business℠ Plus Credit Card from American Express has no annual fee, and offers 2x Membership Rewards points on the first $50,000 spent per calendar year; this is the single most lucrative card for the first $50,000 of non-bonused spend annually, in my opinion (more info here)
+- The Blue Business® Plus Credit Card from American Express (review) has no annual fee (Rates & Fees), and offers 2x Membership Rewards points on the first $50,000 spent per calendar year; this is the single most lucrative card for the first $50,000 of non-bonused spending annually, in my opinion

-- The Ink Business Preferred℠ Credit Card, has the best welcome bonus of any credit card at the moment, an amazing cell phone protection plan, and offers triple points on the first $150,000 in combined purchases per anniversary year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines (more info here)
+- The Ink Business Preferred® Credit Card (review) has a $95 annual fee, has an amazing cell phone protection plan, and offers triple points on the first $150,000 in combined purchases per anniversary year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines

-The Capital One® Spark® Cash for Business is arguably the most lucrative cash back business credit card out there.
+The Capital One Spark Cash is arguably the most lucrative cash back business credit card out there.
 Unlimited 2% cash back is pretty tough to beat, especially if you don’t want to learn the ins-and-outs of redeeming miles.
-On top of that, the card has a big welcome bonus of $500 after completing minimum spend, and the $95 annual fee is waived for the first year.
+The card also has an excellent welcome bonus, as well as the annual fee waived for the first year.

 For a vast majority of businesses, I think a card like this is a great option for earning generous yet straightforward rewards.